Southern Caribbean Cruise - Embarkation on the Celebrity Summit

 Tip: At SJU that you cannot enter any baggage claim areas from outside - only way in is from the gates, so plan to meet your party outside by the taxi stand at a specific terminal, and set contingency plans for if not here by X then proceed without us because cell phone service on Verizon was sub par, while AT&T was good.

-Embarkation was relatively easy at the terminal - Tom and I had our bags tagged and taken by the porter, were checked in and in our room changing into swim gear within a 10 min window!
+Embarkation was relatively easy at the terminal - the Engineer and I had our bags tagged and taken by the porter, were checked in and in our room changing into swim gear within a 10 min window!
 We opted for a room with balcony on deck 6 and love it!

 We spent the afternoon sunning by the upper deck and enjoying the warm salty water of the Thalassotherapy Pool.
 Afterward we changed and did an early dinner in the main dining room, Cosmopolitan, before the mandatory muster drill at 7:45 pm.
 Dinner was very good - we tried almost half the menu between the four of us.
 Highlights included the mushroom soup, roasted beets with feta and tomato, and the beef spring roll.
 Entrees were fine, the home style porkchop being the standout.
 The drill lasted about 45 min and it is very apparent that after some recent maritime disasters around the world the cruise lines and staff are taking safety very seriously and want the guests to know what to do.